blabla1337/skf-flask/skf/markdown/code_examples/java/4-code_example--Aggregate user contol--.md

 	                  /*
-	                  Than we set his access level on his account to FALSE in order to prevent him from logging in again till you did your forensics on the log files */
+	                  Than we set his access level on his account to FALSE in order to prevent him from logging in again till you did your Forensics on the log files */

 	                  // create the java MySql update prepared statement